koyuawsmbrtn/fix-element-search-arch/README.md

 This will fix Element desktop's broken search function on Arch Linux by applying a workaround found in https://bugs.archlinux.org/task/72359.

+`Error opening the database: SqlCipherError("Sqlcipher support is missing")`

 ## Installation

 1. Run the `install.sh` script